Watch this quick 75 second video for a quick overview on what 3D printing is and how it works!

-A 3D printer takes a 3D drawing rendered on a computer and extrudes a plastic filament to "print" the object.
-The Science & Maps Reference Desk has a 3D printer available for patron use so that you can make your creations into reality.
+At the Makerspace Help Desk we offer two methods of 3D printing: FDM and SLA.
+Fused deposition modeling (FDM) is the most common type of 3D printing.
+An FDM 3D printer takes a 3D drawing rendered on a computer and extrudes a plastic filament to "print" the object.
+The Makerspace Help Desk has two FDM 3D printers and one SLA resin printer available for patron use so that you can make your creations a reality.
+Scroll down further to learn more about SLA 3D printing!

-For more information, read about 3D printing on Wikipedia.
+For more information, read about 3D printing here.

 3D printing is fun and easy.
 Go ahead and give it a try!

-Here are some quick facts about 3D printing in the library.
-For more information, continue exploring this subject guide.
+Here are some quick facts about the two 3D printers in the library.

 Monday-Thursday: 8am - 9pm